Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 Kids Plaza Osaka is open almost daily from 9:30 AM to 4:30 PM except for every second and third Monday of each month and New Year’s holidays.
 (Click here for the schedule.)

-As this place is popular with school groups, I would recommend visiting on a weekday at around 1 PM.
+As this place is popular with school groups, I would recommend visiting on a weekday afternoon at around 1 PM.
 Otherwise, it will likely be very crowded with school kids who are running all over the place (and without a teacher in sight).
-I haven’t visited on a weekend but I’ve heard that it is also quite busy.
+I haven’t visited on a weekend yet but I’ve heard that it is also quite busy.

-We spent a surprising four hours here, so make sure you give yourself ample time because if your child is anything like mine, they want to see everything and then do everything over and over again!
+It’s easy for my daughter to spend the entire day here so make sure you give yourself ample time because if your child is anything like mine, they want to see everything and then do everything over and over again!

-My daughter did not want to leave!
+My daughter never wants to leave!

 Kids Plaza Osaka Entrance Fee Cost